What are damages?

 First, research the law on your type of case.
 You have to understand the elements that are needed to prove your case.

 Next, look at the facts of your case.
 What evidence can you collect to persuade the judge that: (1) you were harmed and that (2) the other side caused this harm directly or hurt you via their failure to act?

 Remember that proving you have been harmed in some way is not necessarily the same as proving how much you should be compensated.
 It is your responsibility to prove to the judge that the amount you ask for is justified.
 It is up to the judge to decide damages, however, you should be prepared to make an argument for the amount that you think is fair.

 If you are the defendant - You need to understand the law and what the plaintiff (the person who sued you) must prove.
 You can prepare in advance, but plan on being able to react to what the other side says during the trial.
 Your job is to show one or more of the following:

 - You were not at fault.

-- If the other side was harmed and it was your fault, you may be able to show that the award amount that the other side suggests is incorrect or unfair.
+- If the other side was harmed and it was your fault, you may be able to show that the award amount requested by the other side is incorrect or unfair.

-- If the other side was harmed and it was your fault, you may also be able to show that the extent of the damage may be partly due to the failure by the other side to try and limit the damage.
+- If the other side was harmed and it was your fault, you may also be able to show the extent of the damage may be partly due to failures of the other side to try and limit the damages you owe.